joan-s/deep_metric_learning/deep_metric_learning.md

 Application: face recognition and verification.

-Close : new images of known classes at test time
+Closed classification : new images of known classes at test time

 **Open** : **new classes** at test time.